INVITATION TO SEND COMMENTS HAS ENDED

 The Merchiston Community Council (MCC) invites comments on this Local Traffic Problems Discussion Document from local residents.
 Please give your name, address and contact information.

-Comments should be sent to MCC Secretary not later than Sunday 5th April 2020, at email: firstname.lastname@example.org
+Comments were required no later than Sunday 5th April 2020,

 Below is a copy of the document text for convenience

 SUBMISSION FROM MERCHISTON COMMUNITY COUNCIL TO CITY OF EDINBURGH COUNCIL, March 2020.

 The City of Edinburgh Council (CEC) has asked Merchiston Community Council (MCC) for its views, and the views of the local community, on options for change to traffic management in Viewforth north of Gilmore Place and including Viewforth Bridge.